yazansh101/Friend-Up/README.md

 - Utilized Firebase authentication, storage, and cloud functions for secure user authentication, media storage, and server-side       functionality.
 - Incorporated user search functionality to easily discover and connect with other users on the platform.
 - Employed the Provider package and followed the MVVM pattern to ensure a modular and scalable codebase.
-- implementing pagination to enhance the user experience by loading posts in chunks.
+- implementing pagination to enhance the user experience by loading posts, messages in chunks.
 - Dark Mode Support